Skip to main content

 Article-processing charge discount for AORTIC members

 Infectious Agents and Cancer are proudly affiliated with the African Organization for Research and Training in Cancer (AORTIC).
-All members of AORTIC receive a 15% discount on the article-processing charge for each article accepted for publication.
-This discount can be requested during the submission process and will be verified before being applied.
 Standard waiver rules apply for low-income countries.

 AORTIC position statement